KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

         }
     }

 In this case, if we hit any lines that start with `Error` then we will get an error and the switch will stop.
 This is what that `break` statement is doing for us.
 If we find `Error` inside the string and not just at the beginning, we will write it as a warning.
-We have the same logic for `Warning`.
+We will do the same thing for `Warning`.
 It is possible that a line could have both the word `Error` and `Warning`, but we only need one to process.
 This is what the `continue` statement is doing for us.

-So if you are processing a single value variable, then `continue` and `break` do the same thing.
-If you have an array, `break` will stop everything and `continue` will move onto the next item.
-This is the same way it is handled with `foreach`.
+## Break labels

+The `switch` statement supports `break/continue` labels just like `foreach`.

+    :filelist foreach($path in $logs)
+    {
+        :logFile switch -Wildcard -File $path
+        {
+            'Error*'
+            {
+                Write-Error -Message $PSItem
+                break filelist
+            }
+            'Warning*'
+            {
+                Write-Error -Message $PSItem
+                break logFile
+            }
+            default
+            {
+                Write-Output $PSItem
+            }
+        }
+    }

+I personally don't like the use of break labels but I wanted to point them out because they are confusing if you have never seen them before.
+When you have multiple `switch` or `foreach` statements that are nested, you may want to break out of more than the inner most item.
+You can place a label on a `switch` that can be the target of your `break`.

 ## ScriptBlock

 Up until now, we have only matched values.
-We can use scriptblock to perform the evaluation for a match if needed.
+We can use a scriptblock to perform the evaluation for a match if needed.

     switch ( $age )
     {